7 top tips to improve your social media marketing

 #4.
 Choose targets for paid for ads and social media posts

 Who are you trying to reach or appeal to with a particular advert or blog post?
 If you don’t know, your efforts are likely to be unrewarded.
-Advertising lets you reach beyond your network of followers, so you may find that targeting different groups with your paid for advertising and your networking efforts is the smart way to advertise online.
+Advertising lets you reach beyond your network of followers, so you may find that targeting different groups with your pay per click campaigns and your networking efforts is the smart way to advertise online.

 #5.
 Keep it short and snappy